MonaSolutions/MonaServer/doc/serverapp.rst

   function refresh():void {...}

-If you have need of pushing rate greater than two seconds, use *onRealTime* event of root application (see *Events* part of `Server Application, API <./api.html>`_ page for more details).
+If you have need of pushing rate greater than two seconds, use *onRealTime* event of root application (see :ref:`ref-events` for more details).

 LUA types conversions
 *****************************************